TeodoraNencheva/online-bookstore-backend/README.md

 * the request body should contain the secure token for the password change, new password and password confirmation
 * request body example: {"token": "randomToken". "password": "new password", "confirmPassword": "new password"}

-## III.
+## IV.
 Functionalities available to authenticated regular users (customers) - all request should be performed with a valid JWT
 ### 1. Viewing own cart
 * GET request to https://powerful-beach-00895.herokuapp.com/api/cart